-A lot people ask, "do recruiters even read cover letters anymore?"
+A lot of people ask, "Do recruiters even read cover letters anymore?"

 The answer is yes, they 100% do.
-That's why it's important that job candidates write one that stands out to recruiters in a good way—NOT a bad way.
+That's why it's important for job candidates to write one that stands out to recruiters in a good way—NOT a bad way.

 There are things on your cover letter that could be sabotaging your chances of getting an interview.

 If you do these two things when writing a cover letter, there's a good chance a recruiter won't give you a call.

 You Start Your Cover Letter With "To Whom It May Concern"